nikkonix/digitall_tasks/task_2/ReadMe.md

 Git, Terraform, Ansible, Pipeline: AWS Steps, Pipeline Utility Steps
 # Create both secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in Jenkins
 # They will be used from the pipeline which dpeloys the infrastructure to AWS
+# Create pipeline when Jenkins is ready pointing use the Jenkinsfile from jenkins folder
+# Trigger the pipeline